l10rdev/hsr-cas-fee-project-one/readme.md

 ## App Preview
 There is an Preview of this app on Heroku: https://cas-hsr-fee-project-1.herokuapp.com/ The loading can take some time due to Herokus free service.
+The Task will be cleared every day at midnight.

 ### Prerequisites